The following are Work for Good's standard Terms & Conditions for Charities.

 4.5 Signing up to these Terms & Conditions creates a commercial participator agreement between the Charity and any Participating Business that registers an intention to raise money for the Charity on the Website.

-4.6 We do not accept any liability for non-compliance by any Participating Businesses with the Commercial Participation Terms.
+4.6 We do not accept any liability for non-compliance by any Participating Businesses with the Commercial Participation Terms, which shall be the Participating Business’ sole responsibility.

 5.1 In consideration for the Services, Work for Good charges charities a fee of 5% + VAT of the gross amount of the donation from the Participating Business (the “Service Fee”).